a-shevlin/dawn-webpage/README.md

 ## Further TODO

 - [ ] Shopify
-- [ ] Server, News, Store, and Marketplace Pages
+- [ ] News, Store, and Marketplace Pages
 - [ ] Rework TitleCard.js for better scroll functionality
 - [ ] Adjust for future forum use? (login and post?)